 "Was the privilege of smoking impaired as little as was reasonable?"
 We concluded that some exposure to second-hand smoke might reasonably have been allowed in order to achieve the best balance between the competing interests at issue.
 However, the fact that an alternative existed did not necessarily render the prohibition unfair.

-Irrespective of the answer to that question, there has been no suggestion that smoking outside exposed staff or inmates to unacceptable levels of second-hand smoke.
+Irrespective of the answer to that question, there has been no suggestion that smoking outside exposed staff or inmates to unacceptable levels of secondhand smoke.
 In imposing a restriction against smoking outside, Corrections might have compromised the inmates' smoking privilege to a degree greater than necessary.

-All names used in case summaries

-included in this report are entirely

-people who brought the complaints to the attention of this office.
+All names used in case summaries included in this report are entirely fictitious; they are not the names of the people who brought the complaints to the attention of this office.